Skip to content

 A[WAL bytes] --> B["Decoder (pgoutput)"] --> C[INSERT/UPDATE/DELETE events]

-ETL receives these decoded events and forwards them to your destination.
+ETL receives these decoded events and forwards them to downstream consumers.

 WAL Level